 4. Roof punctures, billowing, and blow-offs

 Poorly installed commercial roofs face the risk of blow-offs, wind up-lift, puncturing, billowing and other similar threats of roof damage from any outdoor hazards such as powerful storms.

 Repairing such damage often involves installing new sheets on the lifted or billowed sections of the roof.
-This is often followed with preventive measures that minimize their recurrence.
+This is often followed by preventive measures that minimize their recurrence.